bTokman/yii2-react/README.md

 ```

 # Usage
-After the installation you'll be able to use the `bTokman\react\widgets\ReactRenderer` widget in your app.
+After the installation you'll be able to use the `ReactRenderer` widget in your app.
 ```php
 ReactRenderer::widget([
     'componentsSourceJs' => <pathToYourComponentJsFile>',